benjyz/benjyz.github.io/_posts/2019-05-23-types-of-power.markdown

 date:   2019-05-23 12:24:28 +0700
 categories: economics
 ---
 In Bitcoin a cryptographic keypair encodes real value and therefore economic power.
-It is the first time that information itself by mere proof of its  possession can signal possession and transfer of economic resources directly in software.
-In all systems before control of any resource is subject to some hierarchy or third party.
+It is the first time that information itself by mere proof can signal possession and transfer of economic resources directly in software.
+In all systems before, control of any resource is subject to some third party or institutional hierarchy.
 E.g. a bank credit depends on the institution of the bank and its employees.
 The accounting ledgers are centrally controlled.
+Similarly voting and ownership records are controlled by a government.

 There are fundamentally two types of power: decision making power (DP) and economic power (EP).
 In a democratic system DP is acquired by elections or other political processes.
 EP is acquired by work or capital accumulation.
 These are situated in fundamentally separate spheres and an overlap is considered problematic.
 In blockchain systems consensus and incentives are directly linked.